East New York: Demographics

 During the 1960s, East New York transitioned from being predominately Jewish and Italian to being predominately African American and Puerto Rican.
 However, now East New York is more diversified, with large African American, Puerto Rican, Dominican, West Indian, and South Asian populations.
-Due to gentrification of other Brooklyn neighborhoods, closer to Downtown Brooklyn and Manhattan, such as Bushwick and Bed-Stuy, East New York now has one of the fastest growing Black and Latino populations in the city.

 According to the 2020 census data from New York City Department of City Planning, Black residents make up the majority of East New York, but there are also significant populations of Hispanic residents.
-In East New York North, there are between 20,000 to 29,999 Black residents and between 10,000 to 19,999 Hispanic residents.
+In East New York North, there are between 20,000 and 29,999 Black residents and between 10,000 and 19,999 Hispanic residents.
 City Line has about an equal population of Black and Hispanic residents (10,000 to 19,999) and 5,000 to 9,999 Asian residents.
 East New York New Lots has 30,000 to 39,999 Black residents and 10,000 to 19,999 Hispanic residents.
 Cypress Hills is the only section of East New York that has a majority Hispanic community, with 20,000 to 29,999 Hispanic residents and 5,000 to 9,999 Black residents.
 In all parts of East New York except for City Line, there were less than 5,000 white and Asian residents.